WELCOME TO THE RIDGES

 A BEAUTIFUL PRIVATE GARDEN TO VISIT IN LANCASHIRE, NORTH WEST ENGLAND

-‘The Ridges’, a private garden covering some 3.5 acres, is one of Lancashire’s well-known gardens to visit, having featured in the NGS (National Gardens Scheme) Yellow Book since 1995 and can also be found on the Britain’s Finest website.
+‘The Ridges’, a private garden covering some 3.5 acres, is one of Lancashire’s well-known gardens to visit, having featured in the NGS (National Gardens Scheme) Yellow Book since 1995.

 So when you visit Lancashire, you mustn’t miss the gardens at The Ridges (also known as Barbara Barlow’s Cottage Garden).
 Situated 1½ miles from Chorley town centre on the way to Rivington, the Georgian house is set in approximately 3½ acres of sheltered gardens.